TriplyDB/Documentation/docs/triplydb-js/index.md

    import Client from '@triply/triplydb';
    ```

-2. Set your parameters, regarding the TriplyDB instance and the account in which you have saved the query as well as the name of the query.
+2. Set your parameters, regarding the TriplyDB catalog and the account in which you have saved the query as well as the name of the query.

 	```typescript
 	const client= Client.get({url: ".."})